 - Explain the benefits of including ORCID iDs at your site to demonstrate the broader benefits of ORCID in your organization/sector

 Learn about collecting iDs in researcher profile and research information systems, in electronic thesis and dissertation systems, in repositories, in faculty peer review, and by using our Create on Demand functionality.
-Examples of ORCID research organization members that are Collecting iDs include Chalmers University, Hong Kong Baptist University, and University of Oxford.
+Examples of ORCID research organization members that are Collecting iDs include Chalmers University and the University of Oxford.
 An example of a professional association that is Collecting iDs is the Society for Neuroscience.

 Researchers want to know that using their iD in your system has had some effect.
 The best way to signal that the collected iD is actually put to use is to display it in your personnel record and/or in the directory pages on your website.
 This also helps familiarize all researchers with the ORCID iD icon so they recognize it, and are encouraged to register and use their own iD.

 To qualify for the ORCID Display badge, in addition to the items under “COLLECT”, you need to: